shawnbrown/datatest/docs/data_handling.rst

 In addition to lists, tuples and sets, users can also select :py:class:`frozensets <frozenset>`, :py:func:`namedtuples
-<collections.namedtuple>`, etc. It should be noted however, that
+<collections.namedtuple>`, etc. However, normal object limitations
-normal object limitations still apply---for example, sets can not contain mutable objects like lists or other sets.
+still apply---for example, sets can not contain mutable objects like lists or other sets.

 Groups of Columns